Genuine and spurious (non-)ergodicity in single particle tracking: Introduction

 \section{Introduction}

-Single particle tracking (SPT), enabling the precise recording of the motion of micron-sized or even smaller, fluorescently-labeled, tracer particles---such as biomolecules, vesicles, virions, molecular complexes, or colloids---has been established as a powerful tool to probe dynamic processes and transport in complex environments such as biomembranes or the cytoplasm of living biological cells \cite{elena2020}.
-SPT data thus provide access to a complete statistical characterization of the system under study \cite{manzo2015,barkai2012}.
-SPT has been extensively applied to investigate diverse biological processes, including protein, DNA, and granule motion within cellular compartments \cite{bhatia2016,liang2014,ized2014, jeon2011,mend2024,christine,tabei}, vesicle and viral particle transport \cite{ewers2005,yosh2006,zhuang2003,cherstvy2019}, and protein dynamics within membranes \cite{jeon2016,manzo2014,simo1995,simons2010,elena2013}.
+Single particle tracking (SPT) enables the precise recording of the motion of micron-sized or even smaller fluorescently-labeled tracer particles such as biomolecules, vesicles, virions, molecular complexes, or colloids.
+SPT has been established as a powerful tool to probe dynamic processes and transport in complex environments such as biomembranes or the cytoplasm of living biological cells \cite{elena2020}, thus providing access to statistical characterization of such processes \cite{manzo2015,barkai2012}.
+SPT has been extensively applied to investigate protein, DNA, and granule motion within cellular compartments \cite{bhatia2016,liang2014,ized2014, jeon2011,mend2024,christine,tabei}, vesicle and viral particle transport \cite{ewers2005,yosh2006,zhuang2003,cherstvy2019}, and protein dynamics within membranes \cite{jeon2016,manzo2014,simo1995,simons2010,elena2013}.

-One of the most central results obtained from SPT in such complex systems is the observation and measurement of the anomalous diffusion, diffusive motion deviating from ordinary Brownian motion (BM).
-Anomalous diffusion is quite ubiquitous and typically characterized by a power-law form of the mean-squared displacement (MSD) \cite{barkai2012,metz2014a,franosch2013} \footnote{In this paper, for simplicity and without loss of generality, we consider random processes without drift, i.e., $\left<x(t)\right>=0$.}
+One of the most central results obtained from SPT in such complex systems is the observation and measurement of the anomalous diffusion, i.e., diffusive motion deviating from ordinary Brownian motion (BM).
+Anomalous diffusion is quite ubiquitous and typically characterized by a power-law form of the mean-squared displacement (MSD) \cite{barkai2012,metz2014a,franosch2013}